Custobar/ansible-dockerswarm/README.md

     docker_swarm_addr: "{{ hostvars[inventory_hostname]['ansible_' + docker_swarm_interface]['ipv4']['address'] }}"

+Docker manager IP address is resolved at runtime by default.
+Settings `docker_manager_address` allows to set specific address.

 By default, the ip address for raft API will be taken from desired interface.
 You can setup listening address where the raft APIs will be exposed, overriding the `docker_swarm_addr` variable value in your playbook.